ibm-cloud-docs/EventStreams/connecting_mq.md

 Replace the placeholders in the `mq-source.json` file with your own values.

 TOPIC
 :   Required.
-Name of the destination Kafka topic
+Name of the destination Kafka topic.

 QUEUE_MANAGER
 :   Required.
-Name of the source IBM MQ queue manager
+Name of the source IBM MQ queue manager.

 QUEUE
 :   Required.
-Name of the source IBM MQ queue
+Name of the source IBM MQ queue.

 CHANNEL_NAME
 :   Required (unless you're using bindings or a CCDT file).
 Name of the server-connection channel.